 Some of the most successful games are (let’s be frank) graphically unimpressive.
 For casual (non-serious) games, the gameplay itself usually wins out over how pretty it is.
 Although a serious game can be created without immersive graphics, most of them have a user interface that represents and reinforces the learning objective.

 All games involve an element of challenge.
 At its simplest form, the player’s main challenge is to beat their high score.
 The meteoric success of the games industry runs parallel with developments in interconnectivity.
 As the internet blossomed, a new breed of multiplayer games dominated the world.
 Serious games with a social element allow learners to challenge each other.
 This element of friendly competition is another way to boost engagement

 Risks and consequences

-Serious games provide a risk free environment to practice essential skills.
+Serious games provide a risk-free environment to practise essential skills.
 This is one of the key benefits for a number of industries including aerospace, defence and medical.
 In these sectors, the cost of failure is always high, which means that virtual simulations become a practical necessity.